goradd/goradd/README.md

 # goradd
-A rapid Web application development framework for Go, based on PHP QCubed.
+A rapid Web application and REST service development framework for Go.

-Goradd is a monolithic web development framework for rapidly creating a web application from a concept in your mind, and then allowing you to as easily as possible maintain that application through all the twists and turns of the change process.
+Goradd is a monolithic web development framework for rapidly creating a web application from a concept in your mind and then allowing you to as easily as possible maintain that application through all the twists and turns of the change process.
 It is ideal for prototyping, intranet websites, websites that are very data intensive with many forms to gather information from users, websites that require the security and speed of a compiled language, websites with thousands of